NVIDIA/TensorRT/samples/opensource/sampleUffSSD/README.md

 The BoxPredictor step takes in a high level feature map as input and produces a list of box encodings (x-y coordinates) and a list of class scores for each of these encodings per feature map.
 This information is passed to the postprocessor.

 **GridAnchorGenerator**
 The goal of this step is to generate a set of default bounding boxes (given the scale and aspect ratios mentioned in the config) for each feature map cell.
 This is implemented as a plugin layer in TensorRT called the `gridAnchorGenerator` plugin.
-The registered plugin name is `GridAnchor_TRT`.
+The registered plugin name is `GridAnchorRect_TRT`.

 **Postprocessor**
 The postprocessor step performs the final steps to generate the network output.
 The bounding box data and confidence scores for all feature maps are fed to the step along with the pre-computed default bounding boxes (generated in the `GridAnchorGenerator` namespace).
 It then performs NMS (non-maximum suppression) which prunes away most of the bounding boxes based on a confidence threshold and IoU (Intersection over Union) overlap, thus storing only the top `N` boxes per class.
 This is implemented as a plugin layer in TensorRT called the NMS plugin.
 The registered plugin name is `NMS_TRT`.